NaturailyShopify/Naturaily-netlify/_posts/2018-11-27-three-different-ways-to-develop-a-mobile-app.md

 ---
-title: Three different ways to develop a mobile app
+title: Three Different Ways to Develop a Mobile App
 description: Hybirid?
 Native?
 PWA?
 Which one should you choose to develop a mobile app.
 slug: three-ways-to-develop-mobile-apps
 layout: post